curtisahuang/impostergame/README.md

     The group wins if they can identify the oddball.
     Have fun!

-Current wordbank is Japan-focused.
-US, UK, and Hong Kong wordbanks to be updated.
+Current wordbank is World-focused.
+US, UK, Japan, and Hong Kong wordbanks to be updated (hopefully with a database connected)

 If there are any unknown words to the players, hide all player words and generate new words.

 Have fun!

+PS Don't peak at the words.
+It hasn't been hidden yet!

 ## Project setup
 ```